jdukleth/bash-techstack-automation/README.md

 * runs a `yum update`
 * installs all available PHP extensions (disable-at-will)
 * Nginx and PHP-FPM are run as the QTMHHTTP user
-* .nginx and .php are stored in /www
+* logs & configs are stored in /www/.nginx and /www/.php for convenience
 * The WWW menu creates a library called WWWMENU on your system

 # Useful Paths